totten/git-scan/README.md

 Development: Unit-Tests
 =======================

-If you have previously installed [phpunit](http://phpunit.de/), then you can run the test suite.
-Something like:
+If you have [phpunit 8.x / 9.x](http://phpunit.de/), then you can run the test suite.
+For example:

 ```
 $ composer create-project totten/git-scan